ThugsFinance/cloiinkcoin.com/src/content/developers/docs/security/index.md

 }
 ```

-Whereas the first attack was an attack on contract logic, this is an attack on Ethereum contract deployment behavior.
+Whereas the first attack was an attack on contract logic, this is an attack on Cloiinkcoin contract deployment behavior.
 During construction, a contract has not yet returned its code to be deployed at its address, but retains full EVM control DURING this process.

 It is technically possible to prevent smart contracts from calling your code, using this line: